LaravelFreelancerNL/aranguent/docs/console-commands.md

 * --drop-graphs: drop all named graphs
 * --drop-all: drop all of the above: tables, analyzers, views and graphs

+## db:show
+db:show gives you an overview of the current database and its tables.
+In addition to the default Laravel options, you have the following:

+* --analyzers: show a list of available analyzers
+* --views: show a list of available views
+* --graphs: show a list of available named graphs
+* --system: include system tables in the table list

 ## Migrations
 _**Migrations for ArangoDB use a different Schema blueprint.
 Therefore, you either need  to run the convert:migrations command first, or convert them manually**_